rosettatype/design-regression/_posts/2022-02-02-designing-books-for-alzheimers-disease.md

 An online study of sentence comprehension. *American Journal of Speech–Language Pathology*, *7*(1), 61–67.
 <https://doi.org/10.1044/1058-0360.0701.61>

-\*La Plante, L. (2012). *The Little One*.
+† La Plante, L. (2012). *The Little One*.
 Simon & Schuster UK Ltd.

 Leahy, M. (2021). *Reading with early-stage Alzheimer’s disease.
 Modifications to book design as a way of supporting preserved memory* skills.
-Doctoral thesis, University of Reading.
+[Doctoral thesis, University of Reading.]
+Central Archive at the University of Reading.
 <https://doi.org/10.48683/1926.00100747>

 Lleó, A. & Blesa, R. (2017).
 Clinical course of Alzheimer’s disease.
 In